Source: CIA World Fact Book.

 - Lower equipment costs.
 Standard equipment tends to be cheaper since it benefits from manufacturing economies of scale.

 - Market penetration.
 An integrated rail system can be seen as one transport market that favors competition between different gateways.
-This eventually leads to the formation of mega-carriers, such as Class 1 carriers in North America.
+This eventually led to the formation of mega-carriers, such as Class 1 carriers in North America.